-After his grandfather shot himself, Sean Scully and his family left Ireland for north London.
-"He was going to be shot for desertion," says Sean.
-"So he hung himself so they couldn't shoot him."
+After his grandfather killed himself, Sean Scully and his family left Ireland for north London.
+"He was going to be shot for desertion," says Scully.
+"So he hung himself, so they couldn't shoot him."
 Later, his father would go to prison on the same charge.
 "We lived in extreme, extreme, poverty," the abstract painter says.
-"I don't know why anyone said I came from a working class background – I didn't.
+"I don't know why anyone said I came from a working class background—I didn't.
 I had a tremendously difficult and stressful relationship with my parents.
-I wet the bed until I was 20.
-I only stopped when I got married, I needed a wife to straighten me out."
+I wet the bed until I was twenty.
+I only stopped when I got married.
+I needed a wife to straighten me out."

-In person, Sean is as bold as his paintings – big blocks of colour that never seem to quite fit.
+In person, Scully is as bold as his paintings—big blocks of color that never seem to quite fit.
 Born in Dublin in 1945, he funded himself through "second chance school for dunces" Croydon College of Art, where he worked with "such intensity it scared the other students.
 "I was famous before I'd even left," he says.
 He quit the UK for New York in 1975.
 It was there, in the 1980s, he would teach the Chinese dissident artist Ai Wei Wei.

-I spent the morning talking to Sean about his life, work, censorship in China.
+I spent the morning talking to Scully about his life, work, and censorship in China.

 Sean Scully: I started at school.
 When I painted, all the girls would come and sit around me.
-I realised that this was a really good way to get girlfriends.
-I was only 10.
+I realized that this was a really good way to get girlfriends.
+I was only ten.
 When I was a teenager, I was very political.
-I used to make posters for demonstrations – anti-apartheid, CND.
+I used to make posters for demonstrations—anti-apartheid, CND.
 Then gradually, I worked my way into the idea of being an artist.

 How did your family feel about you going to art school?

 Not good.
 I was born in Ireland.
 We were travelers.
 My dad was a barber.
 The other side of my family were coal miners in Durham.
 I was the only one to go to university, and the last thing my dad wanted was for me to be an artist.
 But later on, when I bought him a house in the south of Spain, he thought it was OK then.